 In 2015, category five Tropical Cyclone Pam, then the strongest South Pacific cyclone on record2, caused damage equivalent to 64 percent of Vanuatu's GDP.
 A year later, Tropical Cyclone Winston, an even stronger cyclone, brought devastation to Fiji, with damages amounting to 31 percent of GDP.
 In 2018, Tropical Cyclone Gita hit Tonga, causing losses equivalent to 38 percent of GDP.
-Most recently, in 2020, Tropical Cyclone Harold - the second strongest cyclone to hit Vanuatu after Cyclone Pam - severely affected Vanuatu, Solomon Islands, Fiji and Tonga, compounding the economic impact of COVID-19 (Taylor, 2020.)
+In 2020, Tropical Cyclone Harold - the second strongest cyclone to hit Vanuatu after Cyclone Pam - severely affected Vanuatu, Solomon Islands, Fiji and Tonga, compounding the economic impact of COVID-19 (Taylor, 2020).

-The damages in Australia from extreme weather disasters in the 2010s amounted to \$28.5 billion.3 Australia has experienced a stormy last decade, with some of the most damaging storm events in recent times occurring within this period.
-For example, Cyclone Yasi caused huge economic impacts.
+The cost of extreme weather disasters in Australia has more than doubled since the 1970s (Climate Council 2021).
+Cyclone Yasi caused huge economic impacts.
 It was one of the most powerful tropical cyclones to have affected Queensland since records began, and was one of Australia's costliest natural disasters.
 Tropical Cyclone Yasi first hit the North Queensland coast on 2 February 2011, creating widespread damage and contributing to flooding across Queensland.
 The tropical cyclone brought extreme winds of up to 285 km/h, heavy rain of up to 200-300 mm in 24 hours and storm surges, including a 5 m tidal surge at Cardwell.
 The costs to the agricultural and tourism industries were estimated at \$1.6 billion and \$600 million respectively (QRA and World Bank 2011).
 Modelling by Insurance Australia Group and the National Centre for Atmospheric Research has shown that the chance of a strong cyclone hitting Brisbane or another major population centre is now higher, as tropical cyclones are moving further south (Thompson 2020).